Working for a small business

 What is an SME?

-Standing for 'small and medium-sized enterprise', an SME is a micro, small or medium-sized company with less than 10, 50 or 250 employees respectively.
-In the UK, SMEs account for 99% of all businesses, meaning they are a key driver for economic growth.
+In the UK, SMEs account for 99% of all businesses, showing how they are a key driver for economic growth.

 'Students and graduates are often unaware of the job opportunities within smaller businesses,' explains Anna Byas, enterprise and SME development manager at the University of Bristol.
 'There are so many SMEs out there offering fantastic, varied roles, most of whom students and graduates will never have heard of.
-They may be passing up on opportunities because they haven't come across a company before or because they just aren't aware these roles exist.'
+They may be passing up on opportunities because they haven't come across a company before or aren't aware these roles exist.'

 While large organisations may be able to offer higher salaries, there are still many reasons to find an internship,Ìýwork placementÌý´Ç°ùÌýgraduate job with a small business.